TITLE 3. JUVENILE JUSTICE CODE

 (D) Section 54.05 respecting modification of a previous juvenile court disposition; or

-(E) Chapter 55 by a juvenile court committing a child to a facility for the mentally ill or intellectually disabled; or
+(E) Chapter 55 by a juvenile court committing a child to a facility for persons with mental illness or intellectual disabilities; or

 (2) by a person from an order entered under Section 54.11(i)(2) transferring the person to the custody of the Texas Department of Criminal Justice.